fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-3. The sociotechnical frame: this frame recognizes that a machine learning model is part of the interaction between people and technology, and thus any social components of this interaction need to be modelled accordingly.
+3. The sociotechnical frame: this frame recognizes that a machine learning model is part of the interaction between people and technology, and thus any social components of this interaction need to be modelled and incorporated accordingly.

-Example 1: assessing and recommending eligibility for mortgage approval based on factors such as income, credit score, employment and education, and failing to consider factors such as race, socioeconomic status, as well as any socially-dependent views present in actors responsible for creating means necessary for people to apply for mortgages.

-Example 2: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible for recommending a course of action.
+Example 1: assessing risk of re-engagement in criminal behaviour in an individual charged with an offense, and appropriate measures to prevent relapse, and failing to consider factors such as race, socio-economic status, mental health, along with socially-dependent views present in judges, police officers, or any actors responsible for recommending a course of action.

+In the algorithmic framework, for example, input variables may contain previous criminal history, statements taken by the accused, witnesses and police officers.
+Labels (outcome) include recommendations by the algorithm on an appropriate course of action based on a computed risk score.

+The data framework could attempt to reduce unfairness by studying socio-economic information regarding the accused, their upbringing and how it relates to their current status, along with a recommendation that incorporates these factors into their recovery.

+Within the sociotechnical framework the model incorporates not only more nuanced data on the history of the case, but also the social context in which judging and charging people with offenses take place.
+This model incorporates the processes associated with crime reporting, the offense-trial pipeline, and identifies areas in which different people interact with one another as outcomes are recommended.

 .. topic:: References: